-We aim in this section to study the gravastar stability through the surface mass of the thin shell, following \cite{Moruno}, which is given by $m_s = 4 \pi a^2\sigma$.
-For the stability analysis, we need not to introduce a particular parameter, rather we can simply choose $\sigma(a)$, or equivalently $m_s$, as an arbitrarily specifiable function that encodes the whole gravastar stability.
+In this section we study the gravastar stability through the surface mass of the thin shell, following \cite{Moruno}, which is given by $m_s = 4 \pi a^2\sigma$.
+For the stability analysis, we do not need to introduce a particular parameter; rather, we can simply choose $\sigma(a)$, or equivalently $m_s$, as an arbitrarily specifiable function that encodes the whole gravastar stability.

 For our purpose in the exterior Reissner-Nordstr$\ddot{\text{o}}$m spacetime, with de Sitter interior geometry, the surface mass of the thin shell for static configuration is given by